Estate Planning

 Most estate planning attorneys recommend both a living trust and a pour-over will for any estate with real property or assets exceeding $100,000 in value.
 The two documents serve complementary functions that neither can perform alone.

 The combination becomes even more comprehensive when paired with additional estate planning documents.
 A durable power of attorney covers financial decisions for assets held outside the trust during incapacity.
-An advance directive handles medical decisions if the grantor cannot communicate.
-Together, these four documents — living trust, pour-over will, durable power of attorney, and advance directive — form a complete estate plan that addresses asset distribution, incapacity planning, medical decision-making, and child guardianship.
+An what an advance directive is Handles medical decisions if the grantor cannot communicate.
+Together, these four documents, living trust, pour-over will, durable power of attorney, and advance directive, form a complete estate plan that addresses asset distribution, incapacity planning, medical decision-making, and child guardianship.

 Does a Living Trust Protect Assets from Lawsuits?